kredati/cin301y22/online_learning/2020-04-01-one_last_lecture.md

   - It is never appropriate to comment on an instructor's appearance in your evaluations. _Every single one_ of my women colleagues get routine comments on their appearance; I have never received one.
   - Evaluations are especially consequential for pre-tenure, graudate, and contract faculty.
 (I am tenured, as of this year; they no longer matter so very much for me--although, as I said, I do take them very seriously.)
 Please know that you have a fair amount of power in these, and wield that power judiciously.
 * I am (again), later than I'd like with this lecture.
 I will be responding to today's discussion board through the beginning of next week.
+* I will be holding regular office hours next week, on Tuesday, April 7.
+Book an appointment, as usual, at https://calendly.com/s-richmond/officehours.
+After that, I will definitely be available for any kind of meeting; just email me and set up an appointment.
+Office hours and other appointments will be norally be conducted on video chat, by Skype; but I will do what I can to use your preferred medium (from voice call [I still have a landline] to the video chat platform of your dreams).
+That said, I will insist on some form of interactivity: please do not plan on using email as a replacement for meeting with me.

+### Networked life